wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - [TODO] PayPal Integration Onboarding CP1.
 - Updated the German language translation file.
 Thanks to Stefan.
+- Show strong password requirement message on the password reset page (if the feature is enabled)

 = 4.3.4 =
 - Readability improvement for the 'remember me' checkbox field's code.